 |1173||Turan-Shah, an Ayyubid Prince, conquered Yemen and overthrew the Madhid Regime.
 In

 c.1174.2 he started to rule Yemen and established Ayyubid Regime (Yemeni Government).

-Thereafter members of the Ayyubid Clan established a number of secessionist governments in
+Members of the Ayyubid Clan began to establish a number of secessionist governments in

 various parts of West Asia in opposition to the Egyptian Government.

 Beginning of a chaotic period of Bohemia.

 |1176.1M||Outbreak of the Mang I-Mang So I Rebellion in Koryo.
 In the first lunar month of the next year, the Koryo Government started a negotiation with Mang I. But he restarted the rebellion later.
 After he was captured by the Government army, the rebellion failed.|